FRC3950/ChargedUp2023/README.md

 **Setting Constants**
 ----

+New stuff to try since 1/28:
+Added 2 examples of Instance Command Factory Methods in Swerve Subsystem
+a) DriveHorziontalCommand & turnToZero

+Try out the turnToZero to learn how drive method responds to different angles Try out the Drive HorziontalCommand to figure out the highest speed parameter before robot overcomes friction.

+We will likely add the min speed to our autobalancePID in the future!

+Also advance NORTH!

 The following things must be adjusted to your robot and module's specific constants in the Constants.java file (all distance units must be in meters, and rotation units in radians):</br>
 These instructions are mostly followable from Step
 1. Gyro Settings: ```pigeonID``` and ```invertGyro``` (ensure that the gyro rotation is CCW+ (Counter Clockwise Positive)